 Surviving soldiers came to see the poppy as more than a flower - it became a symbol of their sacrifice; a tribute to the price of freedom.
 Although all WWI veterans have since passed, 100 years later, the poppy has become a universal display of the sacrifices made by Americans and allied service members around the world.

 Historically, Americans have worn poppies in observance of Memorial Day and Veterans Day.
-While other nations honor veterans in their own way, this year, Congress is poised to proclaim the Friday before Memorial Day as National Poppy Day in the United States.
-The inaugural National Poppy Day will be May 26, 2017.
+While other nations honor veterans in their own way, this year, Congress introduced House Simple Resolution 309 to proclaim the Friday before Memorial Day as National Poppy Day in the United States.

 National Poppy Day is a strong renewal of our nation's commitment to a powerful reminder of the cost of our freedom with 100 years of rich tradition.
 Millions of people worldwide wear the poppy as a call to honor living veterans and those who lost their lives.
 The custom can be traced back to 1918 when Moina Michael popularized the idea of wearing a poppy flower in memory of the lives lost in WWI.
 She drew inspiration from the poem In Flanders Fields, written by WWI Colonel John McCrae in his sorrow at looking at rows and rows of graves where his comrades had been recently buried.
 In the decades that followed, poppies have been worn, displayed and distributed for fundraising efforts for veterans service organizations around the world.
 To observe National Poppy Day, all citizens are encouraged to wear the poppy to honor those who sacrificed their lives to provide them their freedom from WWI a century ago, to today's global war on terror.